 Traditionally, sangria is made with Spanish Tempranillo and other wines from Rioja, with chopped or sliced fruit added in.
-Brandy, orange juice, spices and sparkling water are also common ingredients.
-Sangria recipes can vary considerably, and some modern versions use white white instead of the traditional red.
+Brandy, orange juice, spices, and sparkling water are also common ingredients.
+Sangria recipes can vary considerably, and some modern versions use white wine instead of the traditional red.

 Did you know that under European Law, as of 2014 only sangria made in Spain and Portugal is allowed to be sold as “sangria” in Europe?
 If it’s made in another country, it must be labeled as such (for example: Italian sangria).
 Pretty serious this sangria business, huh?

-Since I wanted to make a non alcoholic version of sangria, I substituted the red wine with cranberry and grape juice.
+Since I wanted to make a non-alcoholic version of sangria, I substituted the red wine with cranberry and grape juice.
 They still maintain the drink’s trademark deep red color.
-Likewise, the tartness of the cranberry juice combined with the sweetness of the grape juice mimic the fruity, acidic flavor of red wine.
+Likewise, the tartness of the cranberry juice combined with the sweetness of the grape juice mimics the fruity, acidic flavor of red wine.

 - 2 cups 100% cranberry juice

 - ½ cup fresh squeezed lemon juice

 - 4 cups sparkling water or diet ginger ale